Code-Institute-Submissions/MFBuckley-CIProject2/README.md

 Within javascript code itself there are multiple console.log()functions to print out what values are being generated in terms of ids, colors, computer and player sequences selected as well as a check to see if the if statement to check player sequence completion is being implemented or not.

+## Bugs

+Pad clicks possible while computer sequence is playing - to be addressed at a later date.

 ## Deployment